NourheneLdh/Project/home.md

 ### Step 1: Preparing and Collecting Active Directory Data with SharpHound

-To begin the Active Directory mapping process, I installed the necessary tools on Kali Linux by running `sudo apt update` and `sudo apt install bloodhound neo4j -y`.
 I started the Neo4j database using `sudo neo4j console` and accessed the browser interface at `http://localhost:7474/browser/`, logging in with username `neo4j` and password `Password123`.
-Then, I launched the BloodHound GUI by typing `bloodhound` and logged in with the same credentials.
+Then, I launched the BloodHound GUI.
 To prepare the collection tool, I fixed the DNS settings in Kali by editing `/etc/resolv.conf`, adding Google’s public DNS servers (`8.8.8.8` and `8.8.4.4`), and confirmed GitHub connectivity with `ping raw.githubusercontent.com`.
 I downloaded `SharpHound.exe` using `wget`: `wget https://github.com/BloodHoundAD/BloodHound/raw/master/Collectors/SharpHound.exe -O SharpHound.exe`.
 Once downloaded, I uploaded it to the target Windows Server using `smbclient //192.168.1.233/ShareTest -U BTarget`, then used `put SharpHound.exe` to place the file in the shared folder.
 On the Windows Server, I moved the file to the Desktop, ran Command Prompt as Administrator, navigated to the Desktop, and executed the collection using `SharpHound.exe -c All`, which created a ZIP file with collected AD data (e.g., `20250426134424_BloodHound.zip`).
 Finally, I returned to Kali, reconnected to the SMB share, and downloaded the ZIP file using `get "20250426134424_BloodHound.zip"` to prepare it for import into BloodHound.

-**Step 2: Uploading Data to BloodHound for Analysis**

-In BloodHound I Clicked the **Upload Data** button and Selected the retrieved ZIP file.
 BloodHound automatically parsed and mapped the entire Active Directory structure.

 **Final Result:**
 I navigated to the **BTarget@cyberlabs.local** user node and used BloodHound to **Visualize relationships** between users, groups, and permissions, Use the "Shortest Path to High-Value Targets" feature to detect escalation paths and Identify powerful permissions like: